inkling/content-scripts/bash/sync-modules/README.md

 #### Install sync-modules script

-1. Click __Download Zip__ in the corner of this page.
+1. <a href="https://github.com/inkling/content-scripts/archive/bash-modules-sync.zip">Click here</a> to download the entire content-scripts repository as a ZIP file.
 Feel free to clone/pull instead if you're familiar with Git/Github.
-2. Unzip and move the `/sync-modules` folder to a location on your computer.
+2. Unzip and move the `bash/sync-modules` folder to a location on your computer (This is the only folder you need from the repository).
 When running the script, copies of the modules in each project will be placed in this folder, so make sure you have sufficient disk space.

     Example: `/Documents/Inkling/Tools/sync-modules`

 ---